-Ether has lost 30% since the beginning of the year: what is happening with the crypto asset market?
+The market has lost 30% since the start of the year: what’s happening with the crypto market

 5 February 20:45

-On February 5, Bitcoin, the world’s largest cryptocurrency, fell more than 3% during trading in Asia and found itself on the verge of the key psychological level of $70,000, dropping to $70,052.
+On February 5, Bitcoin, the world’s largest cryptocurrency, fell by more than 3% during Asian trading and hovered near the key psychological level of $70,000, dropping to $70,052.

-This is the lowest value for Bitcoin since November 2024, according to Reuters , as reported by "Komersant Ukrainian".
+This is Bitcoin’s lowest level since November 2024, according to Reuters , as reported by "Komersant Ukrainian"

-The second-largest crypto asset by market capitalization , Ethereum, also fell by almost 2% to $2,086.
-Earlier this week, its price briefly fell below $2,000, the deepest drop since May last year.
+The second-largest crypto asset by market capitalization— Ethereum —also fell by nearly 2%, to $2,086.
+Earlier this week, its price briefly dipped below $2,000, marking its steepest decline since May of last year.

 How serious is the decline?